Undergraduate and Graduate

 Please see In-Progress or Incomplete Grades, Undergraduate, for additional information on these options.

 Please see In-Progress or Incomplete Grades, Graduate for additional information on these options.

 Students who wish to audit a course may refer to Auditing A Course for further information on this option.

 In the NAU Personalized Learning grading system, students can receive the following grades:

 To provide students with early feedback and allow them to work with faculty and academic support staff to improve their academic performance, Northern Arizona University Personalized Learning provides on-going feedback throughout the 6-month subscription.
 Students working through lessons in their Personalized Learning courses, receive grades and feedback with each lesson submission, project or test.

 Students progress through courses and degree programs at their own individualized pace.
 Enrollment is at the course level and students work through lessons in the course.
-A score of 86% on a lesson denotes competency.
-At successful completion of all lesson requirements (Pretest or Posttest, Assignment, and Essay), with a score of 86% or higher, the student is offered the opportunity to achieve Mastery.
+A score of 86% on a lesson, essay, posttest, or post project denotes competency.
+Competency is achieved at 100% for Discussions and Assignments.
+At successful completion of all lesson requirements, students are offered the opportunity to achieve Mastery.
 Depending on the course, students can demonstrate mastery through certification, a test, a presentation, a paper, case study, or other form of assessment.
 Students achieving 95% or higher on the Mastery assessment receive Mastery Status.

-After passing all lesson requirements (Pretest or Posttest, Assignment, and Essay), if the student chooses not to pursue Mastery or does not achieve Mastery, he or she will receive a grade of “B” in the lesson toward the overall grade in the course.
-If the student achieves Mastery, he or she receives an “A” toward the overall grade in the course if 50% or more of the course lessons are at the mastery level.
+After passing all lesson requirements, if students choose not to pursue Mastery or do not achieve Mastery, they will receive a grade of “B” in the lesson toward the overall grade in the course.
+If students achieve Mastery, they receive an “A” toward the overall grade in the course if 50% or more of the course lessons are completed at the mastery level.